-- To further develop and maintain an ethos within school in which a healthy choice is the easy choice. - To provide cross-curricular education that enables pupils to make an informed choice.

-- The subject lead and the business manager will liaise with the catering company on ensuring that the children are provided with healthy eating options during snack times and lunch times. - Parents will be informed of healthy eating ideas for pack lunches.
-They will be provided with this information at the start of each school academic year by the DT lead. - Early Years will have a snack time during the morning where they will be given a healthy snack and talk about healthy options. - Key Stage 1 will be provided with free daily snacks which the class teacher will distribute on a daily basis. - Year 3 and Year 4 children will be encouraged to bring into school a daily fruit or vegetable snack, no other snack will be permitted. - Year 5 and Year 6 will be able to bring a fruit or vegetable snack to school or purchase a snack from the school catering company at first break.. - All children are to have a drink bottle every day at school.
+- To further develop and maintain an ethos within school in which a healthy choice is the easy choice. - To provide cross-curricular education that enables pupils to make an informed choice. - The subject lead and the business manager will liaise with the catering company on ensuring that the children are provided with healthy eating options during snack times and lunch times. - Parents will be informed of healthy eating ideas for pack lunches.
+They will be provided with this information at the start of each school academic year by the DT lead. - Early Years will have a snack time during the morning where they will be given a healthy snack and talk about healthy options. - Key Stage 1 will be provided with free daily snacks which the class teacher will distribute on a daily basis. - Year 3 and Year 4 children will be encouraged to bring into school a daily fruit or vegetable snack, no other snack will be permitted. - Year 5 and Year 6 will be able to bring a fruit or vegetable snack to school or purchase a snack from the school catering company at first break.. - Small berries/fruit such as grapes, are to be cut into bite sized pieces at home before being brought into school. - All children are to have a drink bottle every day at school.
 They are able to fill their drink bottle from the water fountains positioned around the school. - Parents will be able to buy milk in Key Stage 2 and this will be provided free of charge to all children in Key Stage 1 on a daily basis. - To encourage fluid intake with an easily accessible water supply throughout the day. - To consider and accommodate dietary requirements. - To ensure high standards of hygiene amongst the children.